Financial marketing strategies to maintain strong customer relationships in a rising deposit rate environment.

 Communicate consistently through multiple channels.

 When interest rates rise, customers may be tempted to shop around for the best rates.
 And the abundance of digital and online tools has made shopping online easier than ever.
-Research shows that as many as 60 percent of bank customers research online before they buy.
+Consumers Bank Association research shows that as many as 60 percent of bank customers research online before they buy.

 To keep your brand top of mind, it’s essential to use of all your communication channels and platforms to stay in touch with customers regularly.
 Be sure your financial marketing strategy includes a presence on the channels your customers prefer.
 In addition, make sure that your bank’s website and mobile app are easy to access and contain up-to-date information.
 For instance: